 - 1. Appoint and counsel voting judges, counters, timers, and a secret tiebreaking judge. - 2.
-Act as chief counter and provide each counter with a copy of the Counter's Tally Sheet (Item 1176). - Encourage all speech contest officials to view the online Speech Contest training at www.toastmasters.org/Leadership-Central/Speech-Contests/ Speech-Contest-Tutorials. - 4.
+Act as chief counter and provide each counter with a copy of the Counter's Tally Sheet (Item 1176). - 3.
+Encourage all speech contest officials to view the online Speech Contest training at www.toastmasters.org/Leadership-Central/Speech-Contests/Speech-Contest-Tutorials. - 4.
 Conduct the judge's briefing for voting judges, counters, and timers.
-The judge's briefing may be conducted in person or online at the discretion of the chief judge.
-Online briefings are allowed in order to facilitate more scheduling opportunities for a thorough briefing.